Ocovert/Tutorial/README.md

 # Computer Components Tutorial
 ##### By Orrie Covert

 For my Final Project for INFOTC 2600 I am creating a tutorial on the different core components that make up any computer or laptop.
-I will be describing what each parts role is in the machine as well as what specifications too be knowledgable on.
-I will also include helpful tools for building yor own computer.
+I will be describing what each components role as well as what specifications too be knowledgable on.
+I will also include helpful tools at the end for building or buying yor own computer.

 ## INDEX